salsaflow/salsaflow/README.md

 There are two places where SalsaFlow configuration is being kept:

+1. The global, user-wide configuration is written into `$HOME/.salsaflow.json`.
+   This file mostly contains the data that cannot be committed, i.e. access tokens and such.
-1. The local, project-specific configuration is expected to be placed into `.salsaflow` directory in the repository root.
+2. The local, project-specific configuration is expected to be placed into `.salsaflow` directory in the repository root.
 This directory contains the local configuration file, `config.json`, as well as some project-specific custom scripts that are to be supplied by the user and committed into `.salsaflow/scripts`.
 More on custom scripts later.
-2. The global, user-wide configuration is written into `$HOME/.salsaflow.json`.
-   This file mostly contains the data that cannot be committed, i.e. access tokens and such.

 ### Global Configuration ###

 The global, user-specific configuration file resides in `$HOME/.salsaflow.json`.
 It stores module-specific configuration as a map.
-The format obviously depends on what modules are being used.
+The exact format obviously depends on what modules are being used.

+You can use `-config` flag with any command to specify the path to the global configuration file manually.
+This is handy when you need to run `pkg upgrade` as root using `sudo`.
+In that case `$HOME` is not pointing to the home directory of your usual user and SalsaFlow will fail to find the right configuration file unless told where to look for it using `-config`.

 ### Local Configuration ###